Chair: Associate Professor Wetzel

 Music Courses Open to All Students

 101. A Short Course in Theory.
 Introduction to the language of music; understanding elements of a score; hearing and writing rhythm, pitch, scales, and chords.
-Spring.
-Two 70-minute periods.
 (M6)

 103.1.
 Piano Class.
 Introduction for non-majors; beginners accepted.
 Notation and playing technique.
-Spring.
 One 50-minute period.

 105. Introduction to Western Music.
 Musical organization, structures, and styles shaped by aesthetic, social, and political patterns within Western culture; musical achievements and significant works by major composers; relationships between the arts.
 (M6)